What Really Causes Cavities, and What Can You Do to Prevent Them?

 What Causes Cavities?

-There are five main factors that can weaken your teeth and make them more vulnerable to cavities and decay.
+Five main factors weaken your teeth and make them more vulnerable to cavities and decay.

-Most people believe that a “sweet tooth” is the primary cause of cavities–too much sugar.
-In dental circles, this is known as the acidogenic theory–that the bacteria in your mouth eat the sugar that’s left over from sweet foods, jumpstarting the fermentation process.
-This process produces acid, which, if not properly cleaned away, can sit on the tooth and erode the enamel².
+Most people believe that a “sweet tooth,” ie too much sugar, is the main cause of cavities.
+In dental circles, this is known as the acidogenic theory, that the bacteria in your mouth eat the sugar that’s left over from sweet foods, jump-starting the fermentation process.
+This process produces acid, which, if not properly cleaned away, can sit on the tooth and erode the enamel.²

 2. POOR DENTAL HYGIENE